ArthurF23/Cryptography/ReadMe.md

 Usage is the exact same as well, just input the path to the file you want encrypted.

+This also generates a key File in the same directory, it does not encrypt the key, although it does compress the key.
+It is store in a file like so... `{original file name} + {_KEYFILE}.aeskey`

 #### `decryptFile()`
 Same as `decryptFF` except you will need to input the path to the `.aesenc` file that you want decrypted.
 The decrypted file will be under the same name except with the extenstion `.txt`.

+The only difference is that there is a second overloaded parameter...

+`decryptFile(path, keyFilePath)`

+If the key file is not in the same directory as the first path/the file being decrypted, specify it in the second param.
 ## DUO

 #### `init()`